 Table 6.
-2019 Annual Program Report Category Description Program Description of course content, activities, and academic level (high school or college) AFOP Underserved Populations: Mechanisms for marketing to and recruitment of students from underserved populations Goal 1 & 2 Program Efforts Army STEM: Army/DoD STEM Careers - Exposure to Army STEM research and careers; Participation of Army engineers and/or Army research facilities in career day activities Mentor Capacity: Local Educators - University faculty and student involvement, teacher involvement
+2019 Annual Program Report Category Description Program Description of course content, activities, and academic level (high school or college) AEOP Underserved Populations: Mechanisms for marketing to and recruitment of students from underserved populations Goal 1 & 2 Program Efforts Army STEM: Army/DoD STEM Careers - Exposure to Army STEM research and careers; Participation of Army engineers and/or Army research facilities in career day activities Mentor Capacity: Local Educators - University faculty and student involvement, teacher involvement

 The Unite evaluation included examination of participant outcomes and other areas that would inform program continuous improvement.
-A focus of the evaluation is on efforts toward the long-term goal of Unite and all of the AEOP to increase and diversify the future pool of talent capable of contributing to the nation's scientific and technology progress.
+A focus of the evaluation is on efforts toward the long-term goal of

+Unite and all of the AEOP to increase and diversify the future pool of talent capable of contributing to the nation's scientific and technology progress.
 Thus, it is important to consider the factors that motivate students to participate in Unite, participants' perceptions of and satisfaction with activities, what value participants place on program activities, and what recommendations participants have for program improvement.
-The evaluation also collected data about participant perspectives on program moves forward.
+The evaluation also collected data about participant perspectives on program processes, resources, and activities for the purpose of recommending improvements as the program moves forward.